carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

     Unit tests folder

 ``src/it``
     Folder with all integration tests.
-Those integration tests are running actual projects and checking that ouputs are as expected.
+Those integration tests are running actual projects and checking that outputs are as expected.

 ``pom.xml``
     File to with Maven project description `(Project Object Model) <https://maven.apache.org/guides/introduction/introduction-to-the-pom.html>`_